fenggwsx/hyprland-dotfiles/README.md

 NOTE: If you have already installed other desktop environments (or window managers), I suppose a login manager like sddm has also been installed.
 In such case, you can enter Hyprland by selecting `Hyprland` in sddm.

-The essential softwares includes sddm (a login manager), zsh, kitty (a terminal emulator), waybar (a status bar written in C), rofi (an application launcher), dunst (notification daemon), polkit kde agent (an authentication agent), pipewire (includes pipewire-audio), qt5-wayland, qt6-wayland.
+The essential softwares include sddm (a login manager), zsh, kitty (a terminal emulator), waybar (a status bar written in C), rofi (an application launcher), dunst (notification daemon), polkit kde agent (an authentication agent), pipewire (including pipewire-audio), qt5-wayland, qt6-wayland.
 If you lack any of them, just install it.

 Then, you can copy the corresponding config folders into `~/.config/*`